 - The OSRC (Orange Student Representative Council) & CRA (Combined Residence Association) (for assistance with fund-raising events for students).

-- CSU Printery (Wagga Wagga NSW).
+- Charles Sturt Printery (Wagga Wagga NSW).

 - Mid Western Mini Mix (Orange NSW).